daviemakz/compose-transducers/README.md

 console.log(output)
 ```

-Problem with the above is for each `map` or `filter` you execute it returns a brand new array each time meaning we have just created **5** arrays in the code above.
+The problem with the above is for each `map` or `filter` you execute it returns a brand new array each time meaning we have just created **five** arrays in the code above.

-All these arrays will eventually need to be [garbage collected](https://javascript.info/garbage-collection) which if the array is very big (and you're creating new objects with each operation) this will cause unnecessary memory usage and blocking (if you are doing this on the frontend).
+All these arrays will eventually need to be [garbage collected](https://javascript.info/garbage-collection) which if the array is very big (and you're creating new objects with each operation) this will cause unnecessary memory usage and potential blocking (if you are doing this on the frontend).

 ### Solution